yindavidyang/CICFlowMeter/python/README.md

 cicflowmeter /path/to/pcaps output_dir
 ```

+Use `--ip-summary` to emit per-endpoint aggregates and `--time-buckets <seconds>` to roll flows into fixed time windows alongside the primary `_Flow.csv` outputs.

-See `cicflowmeter --help` for flow timeout, protocol, and logging options.
+See `cicflowmeter --help` for the full set of flow timeout, protocol, and logging options.

 ### Qt Operator Console